 In its latest update on how to handle product endorsements, the FTC emphasized earlier guidance that disclosures cannot just be a separate page on your website or buried at the bottom of the page.
 “It does not convey the importance, nature, and relevance of the information to which it leads,” says the federal agency.
 Simply putting “AD” in a tweet may be enough, however.

-“You have to disclose that you were paid or got a free sample before you mention the product,” says Jana Seitzer, publisher of popular consumer blog Merlot Mommy.
+“You have to disclose that you were paid or got a free sample before you mention the product,” says Jana Seitzer, publisher of the Whisky + Sunshine blog.
 The disclosure has to be “clear and conspicuous,” according to the FTC guidance on native advertising, which applies to many kinds of blog posts, including reviews.

 However, the disclosure does not need to be clunky.
 As long as the disclosure is clear and ahead of any links to other direct product or service reference, you can choose your own way to do it.